NVIDIA/workbench-example-hybrid-rag/README.md

     <img src="./code/chatui/static/chat.png" width="66%" height="auto">

+### Something went wrong, how do I debug the Chat application?
+- Look at the bottom left of the AI Workbench window, you will see an **Output** widget.
+- Click it to expand the output.
+- Expand the dropdown, navigate to ``Applications`` > ``Chat``.
+- You can now view all debug messages in the Output window in real time.

 ### How can I customize this project with AI Workbench?
 - Check that the container is built.
 - Then click the green **dropdown** next to the `Open Chat` button at the top right.